Report a problem with an animal

 Report a barking dog

-If you live near a dog or dogs that are barking continuously, excessively or during the night:
+If you live near a dog or dogs that are barking continuously, excessively or during the night, follow these steps:

 - Speak to the owner first to make them aware of the problem and let them know how it is affecting you.